sui-foundation/sui-demo-day-hk/README.md

 ### Registration Period - March 15th to April 15th

-1. Fill out this registration template form, and change the file name to your project or team name, so that the file name would be of the form `[project name].md`.
+1. Fill out the [registration template form](./REGISTRATION_TEMPLATE.md), and change the file name to your project or team name, so that the file name would be of the form `[project name].md`.

 2. Open a PR to submit the filled out registration template under the folder of the appropriate primary track that your project will be competing in.
-If your project can fall under multiple tracks, please pick one that fits best.
+If your project can be categorized under multiple tracks, please pick one that fits best.

     _Note: a given project can only register under one track._